Structure and contents

 What aspects of Lugano do you like?

 Lugano is located in the Italian-speaking part of Switzerland, a privileged geographic position at the crossroads between Northern and Southern European cultures.
-It combines so to say the Northern sense of order with the flair of Italian life style. mountains, see, and a mild climate in winter.
+It combines so to say the Northern sense of order with the flair of Italian lifestyle. mountains, see, and a mild climate in winter.

 Is there any academic figure that especially inspires you?

 One of the fathers of the discipline of communication science, Elihu Katz – he is still active and came to Lugano last year, teaching a seminar to the students –, conducted from his very beginning in academia several studies in the field of health.
-I was particularly impressed by one of these studies that dealt with how a medicament had become well-known in a community, with other words how certain idea had been diffused.
+I was particularly impressed by one of these studies that dealt with how a medicament had become well-known in a community, in other words how the certain idea had been diffused.
 The field of health communication had not yet been established, but he already anticipated a question that still today, 50 years after this study, is relevant and object of many other studies in the field.

 What vision do you have for the future of the Master in CMH?

-The Master in CMH should develop into the direction as it had been founded: to offer students an academically exciting program that combine both advanced research skills and theoretical knowledge on one side with real and relevant questions from the field on the other side.
+The Master in CMH should develop into the direction as it had been founded: to offer students an academically exciting program that combines both advanced research skills and theoretical knowledge on one side with real and relevant questions from the field on the other side.
 An international study program that will be at the forefront of the field, and which will continue to attract – as it does already now – highly qualified students from Switzerland and abroad.